lambda/wxQuake2/README-WX.txt

-wxQuake2 - Support for embedding Quake2 in a wxWindows application Copyright 2002 Trustees of Dartmouth College
+wxQuake2 - Support for embedding Quake2 in a wxWindows application Copyright 2002-2008 Trustees of Dartmouth College

-Author:      Vadim Zeitlin <vadim@tt-solutions.com>
+Author:      id Software, Vadim Zeitlin <vadim@tt-solutions.com>
-Maintainer:  Eric Kidd <eric.kidd@pobox.com>
+Maintainer:  Eric Kidd <eric.m.kidd@dartmouth.edu>
 License:     wxWindows License[*]

 [*] The wxWindows license only applies to the new wxQuake2 code, not to the